Iodinemacer198/MMS-OS/README.md

 ## Disclaimers
 MMS-OS is a VERY work-in-progress project.
 Lag, bugs, etc are to be expected.
 As more of a hobby project, also expect slow progress and a lack of functionality.
 This project is just for fun, don't expect much :)

+It can hardly even be considered an operating system, more of just some random stuff piled on top of a bootloader.

 Some AI was used in the making of this project, especially with parts of the initial setup or other complicated pieces.
 I really don't know too much of C, and this is the easiest way for me to learn the language while also making progress.
 Outside of the initial setup and components that I needed help with, it is however my work.
 If you doubt that, check some of the scripts, there's no way anyone other than a stupid human could make some of those...